 The College of Arts and Sciences is the oldest and largest college at Xavier University.
-The college provides excellent liberal arts education in the Jesuit tradition that prepares students for careers, professional or graduate school, and life in a global society.
+The college provides an excellent liberal arts education in the Jesuit tradition that prepares students for careers, professional or graduate school, and life in a global society.
 Explore our 50+ majors and programs.

 College of Arts and Sciences Mission Statement